wdawson/okta.github.io/_source/_posts/2018-07-27-build-crud-app-in-aspnet-framework-webapi-and-angular.md

 - Delete existing sugar level

-Le''s create a controller that will bring to life our endpoints.
+Let's create a controller that will bring to life our endpoints.
 We will use scaffolding, a powerful feature that comes with Visual Studio.
 It will create a controller with CRUD actions, based on our model and DbContext.

 Right click on Controllers folder, and choose Add -> Controller: